melecouvreur/climbing-app/README.md

 ### Dependencies

-- Run `npm install` in project directory.
+- `cd climbing-app` and run `npm install` in project directory.
 This will install server dependencies such as `express`.
-- `cd client` and run `npm install` , `npm install react-router-dom` and `npm install --save react-toastify`.
+- `cd climbing-app/client` and run `npm install` , `npm install react-router-dom` and `npm install --save react-toastify`.
 This will install client dependencies.

 ### Database Prep